cwhelan/cloudbreak/README.md

 *W: The average weight of the estimated GMM mixing parameter alpha, used in genotyping *GENOTYPE: The predicted genotype of the call

-#RUNNING ON EC2 WITH WHIRR
+#RUNNING ON A CLOUD PROVIDER LIKE EC2 WITH WHIRR

-Cloudbreak has limited support for automatically deploying a Hadoop cluster on Amazon EC2, transferring your data there, running the Cloudbreak algorithm, and downloading the results.
-Of course, renting compute time on EC2 costs money, so we recommend that you be familiar with EC2 usage and billing before attempting this.
+Cloudbreak has limited support for automatically deploying a Hadoop cluster on cloud providers such as Amazon EC2, transferring your data there, running the Cloudbreak algorithm, and downloading the results.

-WE ARE NOT RESPONSIBLE FOR UNEXPECTED CHARGES THAT YOU MIGHT INCUR ON EC2.
+Of course, renting compute time on EC2 or other clouds costs money, so we recommend that you be familiar with the appropriate usage and billing before attempting this.

-You can see an example workflow involving EC2 by examining the script `Cloudbreak-EC2-whirr.sh`.
-This begins by transferring your reads to Amazon S3.
-It then uses Apache Whirr to launch an EC2 Hadoop cluster, copies the necessary executable files to EC2, and run the algorithm.
-Finally, Cloudbreak will download the results from the cloud and destroy the cluster.
+WE ARE NOT RESPONSIBLE FOR UNEXPECTED CHARGES THAT YOU MIGHT INCUR ON EC2 OR OTHER CLOUD PROVIDERS.

 Many properties that affect the cluster created can be set in the file cloudbreak-whirr.properties.
 You will need to edit this file to set your AWS